WJB-MJUZY/GeoMapDet/README.txt

 ---------------------------------------------------------------------------|

 Deep learning framework for geological symbol detection on geological maps

+Please unzip the zip files and read the following tutorial.

 How to use the datasets:

     Datasets used for the experiments articulated in the paper have been